 Pulmonary stenosis refers to a life-threatening birth defect characterized by a narrowing of the leaflets of the heart’s pulmonary valve.
 The leaflets open as the right ventricle contracts and pushes blood to the lungs, but when they are stenotic, the leaflets can stick or remain partially closed.
 When this occurs, fluid into the heart and veins can back up, and the right ventricle has to pump harder to move blood into the lungs.
 This forces the heart to work extra hard, and can consequently result in heart failure.
 Sadly, PS is one of the most common valve defects found in newborn babies.

-Antidepressants Liked to Pulmonary Stenosis
+Medications Liked to Pulmonary Stenosis

 - Lexapro (Escitalopram)